Frederick Pethick-Lawrence, 1st Baron Pethick-Lawrence: Personal life

 His first wife, Emmeline, Lady Pethick-Lawrence, died in 1954.
-Lord Pethwick-Lawrence later married Helen Craggs.
+Lord Pethick-Lawrence later married Helen Craggs in 1957.
 He died at Hendon, London, in September 1961, aged 89.

+In 1976 the historian, Brian Harrison, conducted various interviews related to Frederick and Emmeline Pethwick-Lawrence as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Elizabeth Kempster was employed as their housekeeper in 1945 following an interview at Lincoln's Inn, and worked at their home, Fourways, in Surrey, where Sylvia Pankhurst was a frequent visitor.
+She talks about his interest in people, sport and health, and the effect his trip to India had on him.
+Gladys Groom-Smith, interviewed in June and August 1976, was secretary to the Pethick-Lawrence's, working alongside Esther Knowles who trained her.
+She talks about his background, childhood and personality as well as his concerns when Secretary of State for India.
+Harrison also interviewed the niece of Esther Knowles, who recalled her Aunt's relationship with the Pethick-Lawrence's and her work for them.

 His older sister Annie Jane Lawrence (1863-1953) was responsible for building the open-air Arts and Crafts school The Cloisters in Letchworth Garden City.

 Posthumous recognition

 His name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.